Shingles, also known as herpes zoster, is an infection caused by the varicella-zoster virus, the same virus that causes chickenpox.

 • calamine lotion, colloidal oatmeal, andwet compresses

-If you’re thinking of trying acupuncture for shingles pain or PHN, consider asking your doctor first.
+If you’re considering acupuncture for shingles pain or PHN, consider asking a doctor first.
 They may be able to help you find a licensed acupuncturist in your area.

 Though acupuncture may help with pain, it’s not a treatment for shingles.
 Be sure to talk with a doctor as soon as possible if you’re experiencing shingles symptoms.
 This will help ensure you get treated quickly and lower the risk of complications.